trane-project/trane-music/courses/major_pentatonic_scale/lesson_C/exercise_3/back.md

-The note in degree number 3 of the C major pentatonic scale is E.
+The note in degree number 3 of the C Major Pentatonic scale is E.